WeTransfer/sqewer/DETAILS.md

-A more in-depth explanation of the systems below
+A more in-depth explanation of the systems below.

 ## Job storage